trishume/sympy-wiki-with-svn/GSoC-2011-Application-Hector1618-:-Complex-Analysis.md

 ## **Benefits** :

 Aim of my project is to create a platform for the development of functions in SymPy which can be used to work in complex analysis.
-( I need to work on this )
+With this new tools, new doors for handling various mathematical problems with sympy will be opened.
+Sympy will be enriched with Laplace and Fourier transformation which are one of the most useful techniques in engineering related problems.
+Some of currently implemented techniques can be improved with this.
+As complex analysis forms the crucial base in applied mathematics, these new functions will serve the same purpose in sympy.

 ## Time line (Tentative) :